bk138/multivnc/.github/ISSUE_TEMPLATE/bug_report.md

 **For the Mobile Version (please complete the following information):**
  - Android version:
- - Installed from Play Store or F-Droid:
+ - Installed from Play Store, F-Droid, Amazon Appstore:

 **Additional context**
 <!-- Add any other context about the problem here. -->